Get the Recipes

 The secret is to lock in moisture by adding a third ingredient to the classic combo of butter and cream.
 In my tests, I found that sour cream and cream cheese worked best.
 Sour cream creates the lightest, fluffiest potatoes, with a hint of tang that recalls the flavor of a sour cream–topped baked potato.
 Cream cheese, on the other hand, produces a mash that's slightly denser, with a milder flavor that really lets the potato shine through.

-When you're ready to serve, all you have to do is heat your casserole in the oven for about 45 minutes or so.
+When you're ready to serve, all you have to do is heat your baking dish in the oven for about 45 minutes or so.
 A crispy topping adds some interesting texture and flavor, though you can also leave the potatoes as they are if you don't want a topping.

 The only consideration here is that it requires some last-minute oven space.
 If that's a problem, the two make-ahead solutions below may be better options.